dmlc/gluon-cv/tools/onnx/README.md

 1. Prepare the input data.

-   All 2-D model contains preprocess layer, so you don't need to preprocess it.
+   All 2-D models contain preprocess layers, so you don't need to preprocess it.
 However, you still need to resize it to match the input shape.
 For example:

    ```python
    test_img_file = os.path.join('test_imgs', 'bikers.jpg')